 Our romantic and historic inn offers more than delightful afternoon tea service in the colder months.
 The Captain Farris House is also home to a variety of luxurious accommodations with elegant decor and inviting atmospheres.
 Take your pick from several gorgeous rooms and suites, including Aunt Liddy’s Room, which features a hand-carved mahogany bed, antique writing desk, and a gas fireplace that’s perfect for romantic winter getaways.
 After a good night’s rest, wake up to one of our homemade breakfasts and fuel up for Cape Cod adventures.
 Our central location in South Yarmouth, MA, makes it easy to reach all of the top attractions!
 Book your stay today!

-Please keep in mind that the Captain Farris House is a seasonal inn.
+Note: Please keep in mind that the Captain Farris House is a seasonal inn.
 We will close our doors on December 20, 2019, and re-open on February 7, 2020.